Kırklareli Province

-Kırklareli is the capital of the province, but the Lüleburgaz is the largest city in the province.

 History

 The province was included in the Second Inspectorate General, which established on the 19 February 1934 and extended over the provinces of Edirne, Çanakkale, Kırklareli, Tekirdağ.
 It was governed by an Inspector General, who had extensive authorities over civilian, military and educational matters.
 The office of the Inspectorate-General was abandoned in 1948 but the legal framework of the Inspectorate-Generals was only abolished in 1952, under the Government of the Democrat Party.

 Agriculture

 The province of Kırklareli is an important region for viticulture and winemaking.
 A syrup called "Hardaliye", made of grape, cherry leaves and mustard seeds, is a non-alcoholic beverage special to the region.

 Districts

 Kırklareli province is divided into eight districts (capital district in bold):